HC Wainwright & Co. Reiterates Legend Biotech (LEGN) Buy Recommendation

 Duality Advisers holds 28K shares representing 0.02% ownership of the company.

+FSCDX - Fidelity Advisor Small Cap Fund holds 78K shares representing 0.05% ownership of the company.
+No change in the last quarter.

+ACWX - iShares MSCI ACWI ex U.S. ETF holds 11K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 10K shares, representing an increase of 9.61%.
+The firm decreased its portfolio allocation in LEGN by 12.53% over the last quarter.

-LORD ABBETT SERIES FUND INC - Developing Growth Portfolio Class VC holds 9K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 9K shares, representing a decrease of 2.92%.
-The firm increased its portfolio allocation in LEGN by 24.32% over the last quarter.
+ALLIANZ VARIABLE INSURANCE PRODUCTS TRUST - AZL MSCI Emerging Markets Equity Index Fund Class 2 holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 2K shares, representing a decrease of 24.60%.
+The firm decreased its portfolio allocation in LEGN by 10.36% over the last quarter.

-FPX - First Trust US Equity Opportunities ETF holds 320K shares representing 0.19% ownership of the company.
-In it's prior filing, the firm reported owning 246K shares, representing an increase of 23.18%.
-The firm increased its portfolio allocation in LEGN by 83.10% over the last quarter.
+Artisan Partners Limited Partnership holds 1,066K shares representing 0.65% ownership of the company.
+In it's prior filing, the firm reported owning 1,407K shares, representing a decrease of 32.03%.
+The firm decreased its portfolio allocation in LEGN by 6.79% over the last quarter.

 What is the Fund Sentiment?